-Vriesea flaming sword info says there are 250 varieties of Vriesea, providing a range of color in both foliage and colorful bracts.
-The flaming sword houseplant is commonly named for its red bracts that appear when the plant is 3 to 5 years old.
+Vriesea flaming sword info says there are 250 varieties, providing a range of color in both foliage and colorful bracts.
+The flaming sword houseplant is commonly named for its red bracts that appear when the plant is three to five years old.
 It is an epiphyte in its native habitat.

 How to Grow Flaming Sword Plants